DuncanCragg/OnexOS/README-App.md

  - Fill it with plants, tables, trees, rocks, houses, castles
  - If you want to use something, you don't walk out with it, you just grab a link to it and drop it where you want
+ - You can even grab a bit of that castle: if you like its tallest tower, simply take its link
  - Create a pretty tree on a little hill
  - Then multiply that up to a forest on a mountain by dropping hill and tree links all over
  - Attach that mountain to the back of your city with just a link, and another link to